baltevl/gtkadapt.nvim/README.md

 This plugin aims to bring toggling between light and dark mode to neovim.

-The code is heavily based on https://github.com/Sewdohe/Nvim-Adapt.
+ldbus code is heavily based on https://github.com/Sewdohe/Nvim-Adapt.

 ## Installation